 Wet Cell Car Batteries

+There are two wet cell batteries on the market.
+The first is the SLI battery mentioned above.
 The second is deep cell batteries.
-Deep cell batteries, also known as marine batteries, provide long-electric discharges instead of short bursts.
+Deep cell batteries, also known as marine batteries, provide long electric discharges instead of short bursts.

 VRLA Car Batteries

 VRLA batteries come sealed, so gasses from the chemical reaction can’t escape.
 The two VRLA car battery types include the gel cell battery and the absorbed glass mat battery (AGM battery).
-Gel cell batteries use a gell as the electrolyte, while AGM batteries use thin fibers of electrolyte glass to form mats next to the lead dioxide plates.
+Gel cell batteries use a gel as the electrolyte, while AGM batteries use thin fibers of electrolyte glass to form mats next to the lead dioxide plates.

 What Sets Solar Batteries Apart

 There are several lithium-ion batteries on the market.
-Taking a look at the home battery specs helps customers determine which one to choose.
+Taking a look at the home solar battery specs helps customers determine which one to choose.